SoftwareHeritage/swhapguide/SWHAP@Paris.md

 <!--

 MF: I think this should be moved earlier in the document and explaining who is responible for what.
-I don't fi=ully get the role of the despository.
+I don't fully get the role of the Despository.
 I don't think things are "safely archived" on Github (otherwise we wouldn't need SWH!), so I don't see the point of maintaining the depository there.
+Also this is mixing thing which are part of the SWHAP process iteself and some which are not (like the warehouse).

 ### Warehouse